 Daemons

 The daemon command group manages long-running background processes using Supervisor.
-Abstrax writes a Supervisor program configuration for each daemon to:
+Abstrax writes a Supervisor program configuration for each daemon using the platform provider:

 Use daemons for processes that should run continuously (queue workers, websocket servers, and similar).
 For scheduled tasks that run and exit, use cron instead.